acsmith25/CustomPopup/README.md

 ## Introduction

-CustomPopup allows you to modally present any view controller on another in UIAlert style.
+CustomPopup allows you to modally present any view controller that dynamically sizes to its content on another in UIAlert style.

 ## Example